Updates

 If you have any questions please do not hesitate to contact your Club Safeguarding Officer, any concerns or incidents should be reported to the Club SO immediately.

-MIDDLESEX CRICKET APPOINTS NEW COUNTY SAFEGUARDING OFFICER (May 2023)
+MIDDLESEX CRICKET APPOINTS NEW COUNTY SAFEGUARDING OFFICER (March 2025)

 ACT EARLY